Divorce in Utah (2026)

 Alimony

 Utah courts award alimony under Utah Code Section 30-3-5.
 The court considers the financial condition and needs of the recipient, the recipient’s earning capacity, the payor’s ability to provide support, and the length of the marriage, among other factors.
-Notably, Utah law permits the court to consider the fault of the parties in the breakup of the marriage when determining alimony.

 As a general rule, the duration of alimony cannot exceed the length of the marriage, though the court has discretion to deviate in extraordinary circumstances.
 Alimony terminates upon the recipient’s remarriage, cohabitation with another person, or the death of either party.

-Divorce Education Requirement
+Mandatory Divorce Education

 Utah requires all parties in a divorce involving minor children to complete a mandatory divorce education course under Utah Code Section 30-3-11.3.
 The course covers the impact of divorce on children, co-parenting strategies, and conflict resolution.
 Both parties must complete the course before the court will finalize the divorce.
+Utah also requires a separate divorce orientation course that provides an overview of the legal process, to be completed before or within 60 days of filing.

 The Divorce Process